watson-developer-cloud/salesforce-sdk/examples/conversation/README.md

 In fact, go ahead and delete it by clicking **Delete** in the options menu on the right side of the dialog node.
 We'll create a new one in a bit.

 ## Using the SDK
+### 1. Creating Entities
-Head over to the Developer Console in your Salesforce environment, where we'll be putting our Apex code to call the Conversation service.
+Head over to the Developer Console in your Salesforce environment, where we'll be putting our Apex code to call the Conversation service. **After running each snippet, be sure to clear your code and start fresh for the next one.**

 Before performing any actions, we need to create an instance of a Conversation object, whose class is named IBMConversationV1 in the Apex SDK.
 We can do this with just one line: